CodexLink/Enrollment_System_CPP_CLI/README.md

 ## Links used to gain knowledge for creating this project
 Please refer to this for the list of stackoverflow links that we have checked out.

 # Unconventional FAQ
 ## Why would you like to distribute this?
 I want to distribute this in a way of helping people with a twist.
 Also this wasn't really meant to be shared in public.
 It was used to collaborate with people.
 Other than that, this repository will be private for some time.

+## Notes for Programmers who copies code and use this without citation or credits?
+You are not deserved to be programmer just to use my whole system without my credits.
+A PM would be better to thank me.
+This was open sourced to use by people who willing to learn and who will want to explore on my program.

 ## Disclaimer
 We want to be good as possible, but as far as we know, this project will likely to be shared by everyone else without any credit.
-With that, soon enough we will try to hard coded this.
+With that, soon enough we (I) will try to hard coded this.